It’s a Tick Explosion!

 The good news is the flea and tick treatment worked!
 They were all dead critters.

 The bad news…at least for him… he’s to be kept in the kitchen now behind our dog gate.
+It is available for your use, too with prior arrangements.

-Many reports in the news have announced that the tick population has climbed 15% this year!
+In fact, many reports in the news have announced that the tick population has climbed 15% this year!
 The result of this warning is which can cause chronic pain and swelling in dogs and in humans will be more prevalent.
 Ticks like wooded, tall grassy meadows, thick brush, and leafy areas where wildlife roam.
 Ticks increase their activity between April and September.

 Be Prepared- Now!